Duane Allman: 1961–1968: Allman Joys and Hour Glass

 The brothers started playing publicly in 1961, joining or forming a number of local groups.
 Around this time, Duane left school to focus on his guitar playing.
 His early band "The Escorts" opened for the Beach Boys in 1965 but disbanded, some of its members eventually forming the Allman Joys.
 After Gregg graduated from Seabreeze High School in 1965, the Allman Joys went on the road, performing throughout the Southeast, and eventually were based in Nashville.
 The Allman Joys became Hour Glass and moved to Los Angeles in early 1967.
 There Hour Glass recorded two albums for Liberty Records, but the band was unsatisfied.
 Liberty tried to market them as a pop band, ignoring the band's desire to play more blues-oriented material.
 Hour Glass broke up in early 1968.
 Duane and Gregg went back to Florida, where they played on demo sessions with the 31st of February, a folk rock outfit whose drummer was Butch Trucks.
-Gregg returned to California to fulfill Hour Glass obligations, while Duane jammed around Florida for months but didn't get another band going.
+Gregg returned to California to fulfill Hour Glass obligations, while Duane jammed around Florida for months but did not get another band going.

 Duane began to learn to play slide guitar on his birthday in 1968.
 He was recovering from an injury to his left elbow, suffered in a fall from a horse.
 Gregg brought him a birthday present, the debut album by Taj Mahal, and a bottle of Coricidin pills.
 He left them on the front porch and rang the bell, as Duane was angry with him about the injury.
 "About two hours after I left, my phone rang," Gregg recalled. "'Baby brother, baby brother, get over here now!'"
 Duane had poured the pills out of the Coricidin bottle, washed off the label and was using it as a slide to play along with the album track "Statesboro Blues" (on the recording, the slide guitar is played by Jesse Ed Davis).
 "Duane had never played slide before," Gregg later said, but "he just picked it up and started burnin'.
 He was a natural."
 The song became a part of the Allman Brothers Band's repertoire, and Duane's slide guitar became crucial to their sound.
 Because of his use of the early-1970s-era Coricidin medicine bottle, which is no longer manufactured, replica Coricidin bottles are now popular with slide guitar players who like its glassy feel and sound.